BradleyCulley/bradleyculley.github.io/_posts/2024-07-14-relationships-are-the-most-important-thing-in-life.md

 </p>

 <p>
-At one point during our conversation in the garden, and a bit out of the blue, she told me "relationships are the most important thing in life".
+At one point during our conversation in the garden, and a bit out of the blue, she said "relationships are the most important thing in life".
 </p>

 ---